-ASES offers three scholarships for students and young professionals in renewable energy.
+ASES offers four scholarships for students and young professionals in renewable energy.

-- Justice Equity Diversity & Inclusion (JEDI) Scholarship for a complimentary registration to our annual conference.
+- Justice Equity Diversity & Inclusion (JEDI) Scholarships provide each recipient with a complimentary registration to our annual conference.
 This was founded in 2021 on the goal of increasing opportunities for building a diverse and equitable community.
 Funding criteria include a commitment for the inclusion of clean energy professionals and students of all genders, races, ages, sexual orientations, disabilities, nationalities, political views, geographical locations, and cross-cutting disciplinary expertise.
 Check for availability.

 - Gene Clark Memorial Scholarship provides a $1,000 scholarship annually to a graduate student.
 Dr. Eugene ‘Gene’ Clark was a recognized expert and lifetime advocate of solar energy and active and passive heating and cooling for buildings.
 Gene was associated with the Department of Physics and Astronomy at Trinity University, in San Antonio, TX, where he taught from 1975 – 2011, rising to the rank of Professor and serving as department chair.From 1976 – 1986, Gene was a founder and Director of the multi-disciplinary graduate program in Applied Solar Energy at Trinity University.
 The curriculum included courses from the Department of Engineering Sciences and Physics, including most thermal and photovoltaic applications of solar energy, with an emphasis on active and passive heating and cooling systems for buildings.
 The application is coming soon.